 I’m mostly interested in apps that can do both pixel and vector, and that support layers and transparency.
 The table below might be useful for at-a-glance comparisons.
 Apps run in both mono or colour, unless stated otherwise.

-Deneba artWorks is a standout app that can do both pixel and vector, has layers and (partial) transparency.
+Deneba artWORKS can do both pixel and vector, has layers and partial transparency.
 The bottom layer is opaque and all layers on top are transparent.
 Collections of pixels are managed as a special object, and there’s a limit of 8 layers.
 The user interface is brilliant.

 Freehand is king of the vector apps.
 It really was so much better than Illustrator.
 Such a shame that it’s no longer around.
 To use it on iPad is quite something!

 Also interesting is how many early versions of successful apps didn’t support layers (Photoshop, Freehand) or full transparency (Photoshop).